chef/chef-web-docs/chef_master/source/resource_hostname.rst

    hostname 'example' do

-The example above sets the hostname to ``example`` for the IP address as detected by Ohai.
+The example above sets the hostname to ``example`` for the IP address, as detected by Ohai.

 **Manually specify the hostname and IP address**